Clyybber/cpsdoc/README.md

 (If you have only 1 minute to spare, read this section)

-*Nim-CPS* is a small library that does one and only one simple transformation on Nim functions.
+*Nim-CPS* is a small metaprogramming library that offers a only a simple transformation for Nim functions.
 This transformation:

-- Cuts one big "linear" function into smaller functions.
-Cuts are made at control flow/jumps, eg: `if`, `return`, calls, etc.
+- Cuts a function into smaller functions.
+Cuts are made at points where control-flow changes, e.g. `if`, `return`, calls, etc.
-- Moves local variables of the function out of the stack to a different place.
+- Moves local variables of the function from the stack to the heap.

-The end result of this transformation is a list of **continuations**, where a continuation is typically a Nim object with a function pointer, and a list of the variables that where originally on the stack.
+The end result of this transformation is a continuation type, which is typically a Nim object which contains a function pointer and any variables that where originally on the stack in the original function.
+In addition, a series of functions are generated which take this **continuation** as input and perform any continuation-free logic from the body of the original function.

 After this transformation, the stack is no longer needed, which allows for some interesting possibilities:

-- Pre-transformed functions _can_ be interrupted part way at each cut point.
+- Pre-transformed functions _may_ be interrupted part-way at each cut point.
-- The transformed parts of a function _can_ be called in a different order, including not calling them at all.
+- The transformed parts of a function _may_ be called in a different order, or not called at all.
-- Some or all of the transformed parts _can_ be run in different threads.
+- Some or all of the transformed parts _may_ be run in different threads.

-Note that _can_ was often used, this is where other libraries come in to use the Nim-CPS transform in order to implement:
+Note that _may_ was often used, this is where other libraries come in to use Nthe im-CPS transform in order to implement:

-- Interrupting and resuming function execution part way, while running another function's parts is the basis of `yield` (coroutines! iterators! generators!), or one can wait for I/O to become available (async I/O!).
+- Interrupting and resuming function execution part-way, while running another function's parts is the basis of `yield` (coroutines! iterators! generators!), or one can wait for I/O to become available (async I/O!).